Discovery Green Park in Downtown Houston, Texas

 It was fun watching the many cute children playing in the cooling mists and streams of water with the obvious delight upon their faces.
 Adults as well were cooling off.
 If one is spending a good portion of a day in this park, features like these water elements merely add to the pleasure.

-This sculpted water element within Discovery Green was created by Doug Hollis.
+Doug Hollis created this sculpted water element within Discovery Green.
 Dimensions of this stainless steel fountain which continually provides veils of rain or streams of mist are 15 feet in height and 22 feet wide.
-The Mist Tree is visually pleasing as well as offering another place in which to cool off in the hot days of a Houston summer.

 We passed by a playground in Discovery Green that was getting its fair share of use by kids of all sizes.